csjalbert/GTscore_ADFG/README.md

 This is ADF&Gs internal pipeline for GTseq utilizing McKinney's [GTscore](https://github.com/gjmckinney/GTscore) pipeline for genotyping.

-Here is the introduction from the original GTscore documnetation (I highly recommend reviewing the full document):
+Here is the introduction from the original GTscore documentation (I highly recommend reviewing the full document):

 # Introduction (*from GTscoreDocumentaton V1.3*)